JClubb3/johnj.club/README.md

 ### Running the project

+1. `cd` into your project folder
+2. Setup and run migrations
+    1. `python3 manage.py makemigrations`
+    2. `python3 manage.py migrate`
-`cd` into your project folder and run `python3 manage.py runserver` to run the server.
+3. Run `python3 manage.py runserver` to run the server.
 If the four items above have not been handled, especially #1, the front-end website will not work, but the administration backend will, which may be accessed at `/wizardry/`.
 Be sure to create a super user.

 ### AWS S3